Pantry Pest Control & Removal Service

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including pantry pests.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including pantry pests.
+Contact us today for your FREE CONSULTATION!

 Characteristics: Grow to be approximately 1/2 inch long.
 They can be distinguished by their reddish-brown almost copper like bottom half of their wings; the rest of the moth is a pale grey color.
 They feed on a variety of foods, but they prefer coarse forms of flour.
 The larvae will be found eating grains, cereals, nuts, powdered milk, and dried fruits.
 Foods will often have webbing near the surface of the food that is being infested.
 Indian meal moths may produce 6-8 generations per year.